trapani and western sicily - what is there to see and do?

 When the evening came, I was happy to go back to Trapani.
 San Vito lo Capo may be the best beach in Sicily - who knows?
 I doubt I'd stay very long in the place, though.

-Not that I didn't like the sun, the beach, and the sea.
-But the commercial atmosphere and lack of culture wouldn't suit me for a long time.
+It's not that I didn't like the sun, the beach, and the sea.
+However, the commercial atmosphere and lack of culture only suited me for a short time.

 Still, I could go there for a few days and wander around, checking out the scenery and exploring nature.
-That's something we didn't get to do on this trip.
+We didn't get to do that on this trip.

 5. Think About Garibaldi and Sip Wine in Marsala